 - Comes in two colors only

-Although DMMoose is a fairly new brand, its high-quality gear has rapidly driven it to the top.
-Nothing can demonstrate this growing popularity like its dip belt.
+Although DMoose is a fairly new brand, its high-quality gear has rapidly driven it to the top among my friends, and I. Nothing can demonstrate this growing popularity like its dip belt.

 If you prefer semi-rigid belts, this one should be your best bet.
-It’s fitted with an EVA rubber sheet that feels a bit too rigid straight out of the box, but it also breaks in quite fast.
+It’s fitted with an EVA rubber sheet that feels a bit too rigid straight out of the box but also breaks in quickly.

-Unfortunately, DMMoose doesn’t state the maximum weight capacity of this belt.
-On the positive side, most reviewers confirm that it can support up to 100 lbs with no problems.
+Unfortunately, DMoose doesn’t state the maximum weight limit of this belt.
+On the positive side, most reviewers confirm that it can support up to 100 lbs without problems.
 My guess is that it can hold way more than that, but it’s better to stay close to 100 lbs to ensure safety.

-If you decide to go with this belt, you’d be happy to know that DMMoose offers a lifetime guarantee.
+If you choose this belt, you’d be happy to know that DMoose offers a lifetime guarantee.
 You’ll be eligible for a replacement or a full refund if the belt doesn’t live up to your expectations.

 - The 36” chain can support more plates than Rogue’s 30” chain